quazi25/CBA-of-a-Nationally-Organized-Community-Based-Cancer-Screening-Program-in-Bangladesh/README.md

 These codes are applied upon the Excel File titled, "**Facility-based Survey dataset**", that contains the survey data.
 Applying these codes, we got the benefit estimates that were used in the tables of 'direct cost savings', 'intangible cost savings', 'provider-side cost savings' and 'indirect cost savings'.

-**Voucher** file contains the costs of screening ingrdients at the upazila and union level.
-These vouchers were one of the data sources for implementatoon costs calculation.
+**Voucher** file contains the quantity and unit price of each screening ingrdient that were recorded in the pilot project on implementing organized community-based clinical screening programme for cervical, breast, and oral cancer in Bangladesh which was funded by SingHealth Duke-NUS Global Health Institute (SDGHI) Global Health Pilot Grant.
+These vouchers were one of the data sources for the caulculation of national oral, breast and cervical cancer screening implementation costs in Bangladesh.